By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Drugs can be studied by how they do the things they do.
 Reuptake inhibitors stop the breakdown and recycling of neurotransmitters.
 While they may have similar mechanisms of action it matters which neurotransmitter they are prolonging.

 Street names often describe the primary effects.
 Drugs can also be classified by chemical name, formula, or brand name.

 Uppers Downers and All Arounders.

 People who abuse stimulant drugs may switch between cocaine and amphetamine depending on the price and availability but they like the stimulant feeling.
-Downers, those drugs used for their depressant characteristics, include Alcohol, heroin and other Opioids and other central nervous system depressant.
+Downers, those drugs used for their depressant characteristics, include Alcohol, Heroin, and other Opioids, and other central nervous system depressants.

-The newest edition of his book also discusses some additional drugs that have mixed effects or do not fit neatly into the three grouping system but among drugs of abuse the use of uppers and downers continues to be the largest part of what the substance use disorder treatment field treats.
+The newest edition of his book also discusses some additional drugs that have mixed effects or do not fit neatly into the three group system but among drugs of abuse, the use of uppers and downers continues to be the largest part of what the substance use disorder treatment field treats.

 Route of administration or method of use.